Commander Flemming Valdemar Charles Axel zu Schleswig-Holstein-Sonderburg-Glücksburg, Count af Rosenborg1

 F, #101055, b.
 4 July 1890, d.
 16 July 1956

-Lady Irene Francis Adza Denison was born on 4 July 1890 at London, England.1 She was the daughter of Sir William Francis Henry Denison, 2nd Earl of Londesborough and Lady Grace Adelaide Fane.2 She married Sir Alexander Albert Mountbatten, 1st Marquess of Carisbrooke, son of Henry Maurice Prinz von Battenberg and Beatrice Mary Victoria Feodore Saxe-Coburg and Gotha, Princess of the United Kingdom, on 19 July 1917 at St. James's Palace, Chapel Royal, St. James's, London, England.1 She died on 16 July 1956 at age 66 at London, England.1 She was buried at Whippingham Church, Whippingham, Isle of Wight, England.3
+Lady Irene Francis Adza Denison was born on 4 July 1890 at London, EnglandG.1 She was the daughter of William Francis Henry Denison, 2nd Earl of Londesborough and Lady Grace Adelaide Fane.2 She married Alexander Albert Mountbatten, 1st Marquess of Carisbrooke, son of Henry Maurice Prinz von Battenberg and Beatrice Mary Victoria Feodore Saxe-Coburg and Gotha, Princess of the United Kingdom, on 19 July 1917 at St. James's Palace, Chapel Royal, St. James's, London, EnglandG.1 She died on 16 July 1956 at age 66 at London, EnglandG.1 She was buried at Whippingham Church, Whippingham, Isle of Wight, EnglandG.3

 Lady Irene Francis Adza Denison also went by the nick-name of Iris.
 From 19 July 1917, her married name became Mountbatten.
-As a result of her marriage, Lady Irene Francis Adza Denison was styled as Marchioness of Carisbrooke on 19 July 1917.1 She was invested as a Dame of Justice, Order of St. John of Jerusalem (D.J.St.J.).2 She was invested as a Dame Grand Cross, Order of the British Empire (G.B.E.).2
+After her marriage, Lady Irene Francis Adza Denison was styled as Marchioness of Carisbrooke on 19 July 1917.1 She was appointed Dame of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (D.J.St.J.)2 She was appointed Dame Grand Cross, Order of the British Empire (G.B.E.) in 1938.2

-Child of Lady Irene Francis Adza Denison and Sir Alexander Albert Mountbatten, 1st Marquess of Carisbrooke
+Child of Lady Irene Francis Adza Denison and Alexander Albert Mountbatten, 1st Marquess of Carisbrooke

 Citations